Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Real Data Analysis

 We apply the proposed methods to analyze a Helicobacter pylori infection dataset described by \cite{li2023improving}.
-Helicobacter pylori infection is a leading world-wide infectious disease.
+Helicobacter pylori infection is a leading worldwide infectious disease.
 The triple therapy (clarithromycin, amoxicillin, and omeprazole) is a standard treatment for Helicobacter pylori infection.
 The internal study is a two-arm randomized clinical trial conducted at a traditional Chinese medicine hospital.
-This trial aims to investigate whether the additional taking of traditional Chinese medicine ($T=1$) has better efficacy than the standard triple therapy treatment ($T=0$) on Helicobacter pylori infection.
-It contains 362 observations, of which 180 patients are assigned to the triple therapy and the rest are assigned to a combination treatment including both the triple therapy and traditional Chinese medicine.
+This trial aims to investigate whether the additional taking of traditional Chinese medicine ($D=1$) has better efficacy than the standard triple therapy treatment ($D=0$) on Helicobacter pylori infection.
+It contains 362 observations, of which 180 patients are assigned to the triple therapy and the rest are assigned to a combination treatment including both triple therapy and traditional Chinese medicine.
 The external study is a single-arm study conducted at a Western-style hospital, where 110 patients are all assigned to the triple therapy.
 The outcome $Y$ is the post-treatment infection status assessed with the C--14 urea breath test and baseline covariates $X$ include age, gender, height, BMI, occupation, education level, marital status, and information on patients’ symptoms.
 The internal and external studies adopt the same inclusion and exclusion criteria and the same treatment protocols.
 The parameter of interest is the average causal effect of the combination treatment against the standard triple therapy treatment, i.e., $\tau=E(Y_1-Y_0)$.
-We illustrate how to use the individual data from the internal study and the outcome sample mean $(\tilde \beta)$ from the external study to make inference about $\tau$, where $\tilde \beta$ is a consistent estimator of $\beta=E(Y_0)$ in the external study.
+We illustrate how to use the individual data from the internal study and an estimator $\tilde \beta$ of $\beta=E(Y_0)$ from the external study to make the inference about $\tau$.